top of page

 Supply and demand are the primary forces driving the differences in pricing between one area and another.
 It’s common to see a percentage paid contract driver receiving more money per mile for hauling a load from Chicago to Philadelphia (known as a headhaul) and then immediately turning around with the same freight heading back west from Philadelphia to Chicago for less money per mile (known as a backhaul).
 The higher price in Chicago tells you there are consistently fewer trucks and more loads in Chicago and the lower price in Philadelphia tells you that there are more trucks available and fewer loads.

-You don’t have to be an economics major to understand the basic principles of supply and demand.
-However, understanding and identifying specific markets can be confusing.
 Don’t be afraid to ask questions.
 Often times experienced operations staff or sales staff are more than willing to spend a few minutes chatting about markets as you’re the one paying their salaries.
-Key words to pay attention to include: power lanes, hot-spots, and headhaul and backhaul.
-By spending a little time learning and understanding the market areas in the country can help you come out in the black instead of the red.
+Key words to pay attention to include: power lanes, hot spots, and headhaul and backhaul.
+Spending a little time learning and understanding the market areas in the country can help you come out in the black instead of the red.

 Recent Posts